filippo-ciucciomei/ferve-studio/README.md

 # 🌸 Ferve Studio Website

-A modern and responsive website created for **Ferve Studio**, a forestry and set-design studio.
+A modern and responsive website created for **Ferve Studio**, a florestry and set-design studio.
 The site acts as a **digital window display**, showcasing the studio’s aesthetic, services, and creative identity.
-Since every project is custom and made-to-order, the website focuses on visual presentation rather than selling predefined items.
+Since every project is made-to-order and custom to each client, the website focuses on visual presentation rather than selling predefined items.
 Users can explore the studio's work and reach out through the built-in contact form.

 ---

 ## 📘 Overview

-Ferve Studio specialises in **ad hoc set design, installations, and creative forestry-inspired work**.
+Ferve Studio specialises in **ad hoc set design, installations, and creative florestry work**.
 The website communicates:

 - The services Ferve Studio offers
 - The brand’s visual and creative identity
 - How clients can get in touch for bespoke projects

-The design is minimal, clean, and mobile-first, reflecting the identity and values of the studio.
+The design is creatively arranged, reflecting the identity and values of the studio.

 ---